Campus-wide moment of reflection and healing circle this week

 Read the articles, research, media stories and leadership statements to help understand the science and data of novel coronavirus.

-Novel coronavirus has elevated the concerns for immigrant families’ access to health care and economic well-being.
+Resources for refugee and immigrant families’ access to health care and economic well-being.
 Several resources exist to help.

 Virtual Learning